 Home Working Risk Assessment Form

 This Home Working Risk Assessment Form should be used when someone uses their home as a place of work.
 If they are employed, their employer owes the same duty of care to the employee as if he/she were at the employers’ place of work, so a risk assessment is required in order to identify any potential hazards at the premises.
-If they are self employed, they still have a duty of care to anyone who comes to the house on business.
-Working from home may include doing remote admin or acting as a distributor for a courier firm.
+If an individual is self- employed, they still have a duty of care to anyone who comes to the house on business.

-• Suitable storage for tools or materials, or for any business stock.
+• Suitable storage for tools or materials, or for any business stock; and

 This document is in open format.